py-lama/weblama/README.md

 ### Using the Editor

+1. **Creating and Editing Documents**
-1. Write Markdown content in the editor panel
+   - Write Markdown content in the editor panel on the left
-2. See the rendered preview in real-time
+   - See the rendered preview in real-time on the right
-3. Click "Execute Python Code Blocks" to run and fix Python code
-4. Review execution results and apply fixes
-5. Save your document using the "Save" button
+   - Use the toolbar buttons for common formatting options
+   - Enter a filename in the top bar and click "Save" to save your document

+2. **Working with Python Code Blocks**
+   - Create Python code blocks using triple backticks and the python language identifier:
+     ````
+     ```python
+     print("Hello, World!")
+     ```
+     ````
+   - All Python code blocks are automatically executed when rendered
+   - Results appear in the "Console" tab below each code block
+   - If there are errors, fixed versions are automatically generated and applied
+   - You can manually run code again by clicking the "Run" button

+3. **Using the Git Integration**
+   - All changes are automatically tracked in Git
+   - Fixed code is automatically committed with descriptive messages
+   - Click the "History" button to view the commit history for the current file
+   - Use the "Publish" button to push your repository to GitHub, GitLab, or Bitbucket
+   - You can compare different versions of your document from the history view

+4. **Creating Mermaid Diagrams**
+   - Use Mermaid syntax within code blocks to create diagrams:
+     ````
+     ```mermaid
+     graph TD;
+         A-->B;
+         A-->C;
+         B-->D;
+         C-->D;
+     ```
+     ````
+   - Diagrams are automatically rendered in the preview pane
+   - Changes to diagrams are tracked in Git like any other content

 ## Dependencies